ppy/osu-wiki/news/2023/2023-11-22-project-loved-november-2023.md

 [![](/wiki/shared/news/2023-11-22-project-loved-november-2023/467816.jpg)](https://osu.ppy.sh/community/forums/topics/1848296)

-[Yooh - snow storm -euphoria-](https://osu.ppy.sh/beatmapsets/467816#fruits) by ::Spectator::{ user=702598 }, [CLSW](https://osu.ppy.sh/users/531253), ::Kyuare::{ user=2705312 }, and [Rocma](https://osu.ppy.sh/users/566276)\
+[Yooh - snow storm -euphoria-](https://osu.ppy.sh/beatmapsets/467816#fruits) by ::Spectator::{ user=702598 }, ::CLSW::{ user=531253 }, ::Kyuare::{ user=2705312 }, and ::Rocma::{ user=566276 }\
 180 BPM, 1:57 | 2.12★, 3.44★, 4.68★, 5.20★\
 *description written by ::Sartan::{ user=4100941 }*

 It is quite crazy to think about the fact that the highest difficulty of this map was used as a Hard Rock pick in the Grand Finals of CWC 2017; how far we've come in terms of player skill since then.
-But I reckon that even the players that have improved massively since will still enjoy seeing this classic in this week's round of loved maps. *snow storm -euphoria-* is a non-extreme, 4 difficulty set created by ::Spectator::{ user=702598 } in collaboration with ::Minato Yukina::{ user=531253 }, [Kyuare](https://osu.ppy.sh/users/2705312) and ::Rocma::{ user=566276 }.
+But I reckon that even the players that have improved massively since will still enjoy seeing this classic in this week's round of loved maps. *snow storm -euphoria-* is a non-extreme, 4 difficulty set created by ::Spectator::{ user=702598 } in collaboration with ::Minato Yukina::{ user=531253 }, ::Kyuare::{ user=2705312 } and ::Rocma::{ user=566276 }.
 Despite its serious quality in 2017 it unfortunately never got the chance to become ranked.

 So, here we are!
 Considering the fact that the northern hemisphere is starting to become somewhat cold again, it made sense to prepare ourselves for the coming snowstorms.
 The map consists of a mix of jumps, short streams, and a bit of a difficulty increase for its kiai.
 Most players will certainly be comfortable playing one of the difficulties, but adding mods to the map imbues it with new life and makes it challenging again (without any oddities)!
 To the crazies out there: double time may certainly be an option for the highest difficulty by now...